LAHIRUAUTO/PSS_BDD/README.md

 ## Introduction

 - BDD : The tester can manually run the BDDTestRunner class by right click on the class.
-- TDD : The tester can manually run the TDDTestRunner class by right click on the devtest.xml file.
 - The changes  has been pushed to origin/master branch in the given git repo.
+- When run the test at first time the program tries to use exsting google chrome user profile in the browser. this should be available.
+    - Email - Ryanairlahiru@gmail.com
+    - Password - Ryanair@123

-The test scenario was automated on Ryanair IBE (https://www.ryanair.com/ie/en/) using Selenium WebDrive / JAVA / TestNG / Cucumber and Maven.
+The test scenario was automated on Ryanair IBE (https://www.ryanair.com/ie/en/) using Selenium WebDrive / JAVA / TestNG / Cucumber / Gherkin and Maven.

-I have built a hybrid framework that supports both BDD and TDD approaches to show off.
+I have built a hybrid framework that supports BDD approaches.
 Page object model design pattern was used within the framework.

 ### BDD Framework